cannatag/ldap3/docs/manual/source/tutorial.rst

 and was developed in the 1980s by the CCITT (now ITU-T), the International Committee for Telephone and Telegraphy (a venerable entity that gave us, among other, the fax and the modem protocols we used in the pre-Internet era).
 DAP was a very "heavy" and hard to implement protocol (either for the client and the server components) and was not accessible via TCP/IP.
-In 1993 a lightweight access protocol was invented in 1993 to act as a gateway to the DAP world.
+In 1993 a lightweight access protocol was invented to act as a gateway to the DAP world.
 Afterwards followed server products that could understand LDAP directly and the gateway to DAP was soon cut off.
 LDAP v3 was first documented in 1997 and its documentation was revised in 2006.